Thanksgiving brings many names and memories to mind.

 For reference, Minnesota won the NFC Central every year but one in the 70s (Green Bay 1972), and after San Francisco won the first three NFC West titles in the decade, it was the Rams winning every championship thereafter.

-From 1973-1977, when the NFL moved to the sixteen games and two wild card format, other than the Cardinals, who replaced Dallas in 1974 and Washington in 1975, the NFC playoff teams were the same four- Dallas, Washington, Los Angeles, and Minnesota.
+From 1973-1977, when the NFL moved to the sixteen games and two wild card formats, other than the Cardinals, who replaced Dallas in 1974 and Washington in 1975, the NFC playoff teams were the same four- Dallas, Washington, Los Angeles, and Minnesota.

 Only the Cowboys-Redskins rivalry could claim that both teams would play each other at home and that often those games decided the division championship and playoff berth.